prooftree - Man Page

 Existential Variables

 Prooftree keeps track of existential variables, whether they have been instantiated and whether they depend on some other, not (yet) instantiated existential.
-It uses different colors for proved branches that contain non-instantiated existential variables and branches that only depend on some not instantiated existential.
+It uses different colors for proved branches that created currently not instantiated existential variables and branches that only depend on some not instantiated existential created in different branches.
 The list of currently not (yet) instantiated existential variables is appended to proof commands and sequents in tool-tips and the other displays.

 The Existential Variable Dialog displays a table with all existential variables of the current proof and their dependencies.
 Each line of the table contains a button that marks the proof command that introduced this variable (with yellow background, by default) and, if present, the proof command that instantiated this variable (with orange background, by default).